 According to Biogen, its manufacturer in the United States, lecanemab has been approved in the United States, Japan, China, South Korea, Hong Kong and Israel, and is being marketed in the United States, Japan and China.
 Donanemab has been approved in both the United States and Japan.

-Following the EMA’s decision, Eisai — which manufactures the medicine outside of the United States — requested a re-examination of the opinion.
-This is currently underway, along with the EMA’s decision on donanemab, which has been under consideration since August 2023.
+But following the EMA’s decision, Eisai — which manufactures the medicine outside of the United States — requested a re-examination of the opinion.

 Could NICE change its decision?